celo-org/rosetta/README.md

 - `celo-blockchain`: same as above
 - Export paths: same as above
 - Checkout `rosetta`: same as above
-- Create an empty data directory for the mainnet data (running `make mainnet-env` is a shortcut for creating a `./envs/mainnet` directory)
+- Replace `<PATH-TO-DATADIR>` below, which is the location for the mainnet data directory (the directory does not need to exist before passing it in)

 Then run: